Rekjal/firebase-CRUD/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

-DELETE THIS LINE LATER-asasas
+SHOULD SEE THIS LINE IN REMOTE REPO BRANCH AFTER GIT PUSH DELETE THIS LINE LATER-asasas

 When I pull while on this branch (firebase-CRUD-branch), I should see this line in my remote repo)